 Chandra Decae, Counsellor, Family Services Saskatoon

 Chandra works at Family Services Saskatoon where she provides counselling through their Youth Exposed to Violence Program and through their walk-in programs with partner organizations, such as OUTSaskatoon.
 She has a Masters of Education in School and Counselling Psychology and has recently returned to counselling after taking time off after the birth of her first child.
 She is very much looking forward to getting back into work and having daily adult conversations.
-In her spare time she loves to read (Jodi Picoult is a favourite), go for walks, spend time with friends and family, and cook new and exciting recipes.
-She also love feathers, crystals, and all things magical!
+In her spare time, she loves to read (Jodi Picoult is a favourite), go for walks, spend time with friends and family, and cook new and exciting recipes.
+She also loves feathers, crystals, and all things magical!

 Counselling can help people navigate through on-going challenges surrounding their own sexuality and/or gender identity, as well as help navigate the sexuality and/or gender identity of loved ones.
 As well counselling can support individuals in clarifying what they need and who they are, help with exploring areas of concern, assist in establishing goals, and help with building connections with others.